Is It Safe to Insert Gauze in a Stoma During Appliance Change?

 OUCH!

 I am so sorry that you had so much pain with that!
-Wow that sounds awful.
+Wow, that sounds awful.

 I hope that after all that it worked and cleared the impaction.
 You wouldn't want to go through all that agony for it not to have done the job.

-Note to self - under no circumstances let anyone near tomi with a suppository!
+Note to self - under no circumstances let anyone near Tomi with a suppository!

-shoot first ask questions later!
+Shoot first, ask questions later!

-hope you are feeling better now honey
+I hope you are feeling better now, honey.

 budd002